LibraryOfCongress/bagger/README.md

 gradle distZip
 ```
 After running successfully the bagger application will be zipped and located in bagger/build/distributions/bagger.zip.
 Simply unzip to install anywhere.

-##Running Bagger on Windows
-To start the Bagger application, double-click on the bagger.bat file in the bin folder.

-##Running Bagger in Mac OS X/Linux/Ubuntu
-To start the Bagger application, double-click the bagger shell script in the bin folder (i.e. <Where you installed bagger>/bin/bagger).

 ##Exceptions
 There are a few common causes for the bagger application to fail which are: